josephmanghan/Manghan-Backbase-Challenge/README.md

 <h1 align="center"> Joseph Manghan - Backbase Coding Challenge</h1>

   <p>
-    <em>Manghan-Backbase-Challenge.js</em> automatically transfers funds <br>from a customer's savings account to their current account if an overdraft is in use and if funds are      available.
+    <em>Manghan-Backbase-Challenge.js</em> automatically transfers funds <br>from a customer's savings account to their current account <br>if an overdraft is in use and if funds are      available.
   </p>
 </div>